c6o/docs/content/tutorials/edge.md

 czctl teleport namespace sample-project
 ```

-You should now see the failed connections on the webpage start to work.
-This is because we are teleporting into all the services running in-cluster, and our Frontend has services to talk to.
+You should now see the failed connections on the webpage start to work because the in-cluster services can now be accessed by your local Frontend.

 > [!Note]
 > You will see an error under File, but don't worry about that as we will fix it in a future tutorial.